atlantis-world-core/atlanteans/README.md

 The third phase begins Friday March 24th at 10am PST.

-The price will be the price of the last Warrior sold during the Dutch auction.
+The price will be the price of the last Atlantean sold during the Dutch auction.

 Reveal will happen at the end of the Public Phase.

 #### Phase 4: Claimslist Phase

-After the Public Phase, accounts on the claimslist will be able to mint Atlanteans the same amount of Scrolls held on the snapshot taken on March 17 per account.
+After the Dutch Auction Phase, accounts on the claimslist will be able to mint Atlanteans the same amount of Scrolls held on the snapshot taken on March 17 per account.

 The claimlist phase lasts for 3 months.

 #### Supply Breakdown

-- **Total Supply: 16,000**
+- **Total Supply: 6789**

 Sales: